scrouthtv/cpplint/CONTRIBUTING.rst

 Thanks for your interest in contributing to cpplint.

 Any kinds of contributions are welcome: Bug reports, Documentation, Patches.

-However, cpplint is a bit special as a project because it aims to closely follow what Google does in the upstream repository.
-That means Google remains the source of all major requirements and functionality of cpplint whereas this fork adds extensions to cpplint run on more environments and in more companies.
+However, here are some contributions you probably shouldn't make:

+* Drastic reorganization
+  * Making the code conform to Google's Python style guidelines
-The difference between this cpplint and Google should remain so small that anyone can at a glance see there is no added change that could be regarded as a security vulnerability.
+* Features that could be regarded as a security vulnerability

-Please consider our goals and non-goals below before contributing.

-Goals:

-* Provides cpplint as a PyPI package for multiple python versions
-* Add features and fixes aimed at usages outside Google

-Non-Goals:

-* Become an independent fork adding major features
-* Fix python style issues in cpplint (PRs welcome, but not recommended)
+If you need some ideas, you may check out some of the tasks in our `issue tracker <https://github.com/cpplint/cpplint/issues>`_.

 Development
 ===========